tungbuithanh/JavaDevelopmentChallenge/README.md

 	request from front end, stored data to DB and return voucher code.

 ### Execution a simple testing:
-* Open browser and enter http://localhost:8082/api/voucherCode?dataPlanId=5&mobilePhoneNumber=84908226345
+* Open a browser and enter URL http://localhost:8082/api/voucherCode?dataPlanId=5&mobilePhoneNumber=84908226345